laras126/angular-wireframes/README.md

 Good stuff!
 The repo is currently set up for one of my projects, the redoing of [dijifi.com](http://dijifi.com), hopefully the structure will be similar to something you are working on.

+### What's here?

 The project was started with the [Yoeman Angular App generator](http://yeoman.io/codelab.html), so all technologies are what's included with that - Grunt, Bower, Sass, et al.

+It also includes the Bootstrap grid for easy layout work (but don't do any layout until later!
+Mobile first, baby!).

 ### How to use it